va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023-11-17-Data-Release-2-process-summary.md

     - BMI
     - First 10 principal components calculated from genotype array data for the specified population group

-For a consistent correlation study, we followed this pipeline with some key differences.
+For a consistentcorrelation study, we followed this pipeline with some key differences.
 Because age and BMI information was not made available to us, these covariates were omitted from our GWAS study.
-Additionally, while principal components (PCs) from Data Release 1 were obtained from PCA analysis of the genotype array data, we developed a new PCA pipeline to generate PCs based on the WGS data, using Hail.
+Additionally, while principal components (PCs) from Data Release 1 were obtained from PCA analysis of the aforementioned genotype array data, we developed a new PCA pipeline to generate PCs based on the WGS data, using Hail.
 Results of our PCA showed clear separation of samples based on their ethnicity (Fig 1).
 To obtain the best correlation, we also downsampled to include only samples within Data Release 1.
 This resulted in 10,385 total samples, before removing non-Europeans, compared to the 10,390 that were processed in the first release.

 ![Fig. 1](/assets/2023-11-17/fig1.png)

 Results of the correlation study showed high correlation between both GWAS results.
 Pearson and Spearman correlation coefficients showed scores of .959 and .927, respectively, indicating very strong correlation.
-Additionally, we sorted the variants form each study’s GWAS results by P-Value.
+Additionally, we sorted the variants from each study’s GWAS results by P-Value.
 92 of the top 100 loci were found to be matched in both studies.

 #### Results from Data Release 2

-With our data showing high correlation with that of the first data release, we wanted to explore our current data.
+With our data showing high correlation with that of the first data release, we wanted to explore our current data further.
 We chose to perform GWAS on height for our African American population because this population contained the most variants and because it is an underutilized group in genomic studies.
 For GWAS on the current data set, we changed two steps in our pipeline from that of the first data release.
 First, we filtered for common variants in individual populations as opposed to a universal filter.
 Second, we applied LD Pruning to the GWAS results.
 The pipeline we are current using looks like this:

 - The population group of interest is pulled out by filtering samples based on HARE data.
 - Common variants are filtered using an allele frequency cutoff of 1% of for the most common alternate allele.